Richard

 have had to be large to produce a worthwhile energy output.

-blades, usually three blades, that are both expensive to construct
+heavy blades, usually three blades, that are both expensive to

-and maintain, particularly as to bearing wear.
-The wind sail
+construct and maintain, particularly as to bearing wear.
+The

-receptor of the invention unlike such wind farm blades, or blades
+wind sail receptor of the invention unlike such wind farm

-like those shown in the above cited prior art, provide a
+blades, or blades like those shown in the above cited prior art,

-greater, and utilizes a blade arrangement whose diameter is
+per hour and greater, and utilizes a blade arrangement whose

-measured in inches rather than in feet.
-Such blade arrangement, of
+diameter is measured in inches rather than in feet.
+Such blade

-course, is far less expensive to construct and maintain, is a
+arrangement, of course, is far less expensive to construct and

-significantly more efficient than earlier blade configurations and
+maintain, is a significantly more efficient than earlier blade

-is therefore a very significant improvement in wind power
+configurations and is therefore a very significant improvement

 SUMMARY OF THE INVENTION